 - Updated links to other documents

-- Added reframing deficit language
+- Added references to DCC.

-- Minor changes to update staffing details and wording in some sections
+- Minor changes to the Safeguarding section

+- References to Student Profiling System

 1. Purpose

 Minerva Learning Trust is committed to improving the lives of all students by helping them to become keen, lifelong learners, who aspire to achieve their best and are passionate about education.